AdobeDocs/campaign-classic.en/help/delivery/using/steps-validating-the-delivery.md

 >
 >To ensure that the larger delivery analyses do not slow down the progress of your workflows, you can schedule their executions by ticking the **[!UICONTROL Schedule execution for a time of low activity]**.

-## Sending a proof {#sending-a-proof}
+## Send a proof {#sending-a-proof}

 To detect possible errors in message configuration, Adobe highly recommend setting up a delivery validation cycle.
 Make sure content is approved as often as necessary by sending proofs to test recipients.
 A proof should be sent each time a change is made, to approve content.

 >[!NOTE]
 >
->* Available validation modes are detailed in [Changing the approval mode](../../delivery/using/steps-validating-the-delivery.md#changing-the-approval-mode).
+>* Available validation modes are detailed in [Change the approval mode](../../delivery/using/steps-validating-the-delivery.md#changing-the-approval-mode).
->* Configuration of the proof target is explained in [Defining a specific proof target](../../delivery/using/steps-defining-the-target-population.md#defining-a-specific-proof-target).
+>* Configuration of the proof target is explained in [Define a specific proof target](../../delivery/using/steps-defining-the-target-population.md#defining-a-specific-proof-target).
 >

 To send a proof, follow the steps below:

-1. Make sure the proof target has been configured as described in [Defining a specific proof target](../../delivery/using/steps-defining-the-target-population.md#defining-a-specific-proof-target).
+1. Make sure the proof target has been configured as described in [Define a specific proof target](../../delivery/using/steps-defining-the-target-population.md#defining-a-specific-proof-target).
 1. Click **[!UICONTROL Send a proof]** on the top bar of the delivery wizard.

    ![](assets/s_ncs_user_email_del_send_proof.png)

 1. Start message analysis.
-See [Analyzing the delivery](../../delivery/using/steps-validating-the-delivery.md#analyzing-the-delivery).
+See [Analyze the delivery](../../delivery/using/steps-validating-the-delivery.md#analyzing-the-delivery).
-1. You can now send the delivery (see [Sending the delivery](../../delivery/using/steps-sending-the-delivery.md)).
+1. You can now send the delivery (see [Send the delivery](../../delivery/using/steps-sending-the-delivery.md)).

    Once the delivery is sent, the proof will appear in the delivery list, and is automatically created and numbered.
 It can be edited if you wish to access its content and properties.
 For more on this, refer to this [page](../../delivery/using/about-delivery-monitoring.md).